How to Make Money in 2022

 2. Bank Bonuses

 So many banks offer sign up bonuses now from $5 instantly or larger amounts such as $50 to $300 but you have to do a bunch of things for the larger ones.
 ING has $50 to $100 for new accounts every year and I’ll add it here when they are running that promotion.
 The code for ING is CNW116 when it runs that promotion.

-I am NOT talking about signing up to credit cards (although you can if you want).
+I am NOT talking about signing up for credit cards (although you can if you want).
 Bank accounts aren’t going to impact your credit score or ability to get a loan/mortgage like applying for multiple credit cards will.

 I’ll share other bank bonuses here when I come across them or when they are running.